This report uncovers the tragic stories of boxers who died from ring-related injuries, highlighting the sport’s inherent risks.

 Kim Duk-koo (November 13, 1982)

-His death had a profound impact on boxing, leading to the reduction of championship fights from 15 rounds to 12 and the implementation of more stringent medical checks and monitoring during matches.
+His death reshaped boxing, prompting the reduction of championship fights from 15 to 12 rounds and ushering in stricter medical protocols and monitoring to safeguard fighters.

 Jimmy Doyle (June 24, 1947)